 This Social Network Analysis (SNA) methods note focuses on key concepts around SNA and applications in the development sector, especially in the research-for-development.
-The document offers easy-tocomprehend information that aims to inform, educate and deepen understanding of SNA as a tool for the evaluation of development interventions.
+The document offers easy-to-comprehend guidance which aims to inform, educate and deepen understanding of SNA as a tool for evaluating development interventions.
 The main objectives of this methods note are:

-• To define SNA; and to understand its applications in the social sciences;

-• To inform the necessary steps to conduct SNA, from data collection to interpretation; through illustrating case studies;

-- To discuss potential applications in the field of development evaluation and R4D specifically; - To help young evaluators learn to complement, supplement and navigate the challenges of implementing the SNA methodology; and - To develop some basic skills to conduct the SNA.
+- To introduce and define SNA; and to understand its applications in the social sciences and evaluations; - To develop basic skills to conduct the SNA, working with an SNA expert. - To inform the necessary steps to conduct SNA in evaluations, from data collection to interpretation; through illustrating case studies; - To discuss potential applications in the field of development evaluation and R4D specifically; - To help evaluation professionals and young evaluators learn to complement, supplement and navigate the challenges of implementing the SNA methodology; and